Delta flight makes emergency landing after quick 29,000-foot descent

 Preliminary data posted to Flightaware.com shows the plane descended from 39,000 feet at 4:34 p.m. to 9,975 feet at 4:42 p.m.

-CBS Tampa affiliate WTSP-TV says the flight apparently changed course while over the Gulf of Mexico.
+CBS Tampa affiliate WTSP-TV reported the flight apparently changed course while over the Gulf of Mexico.

 Passengers took to Twitter, some praising the crew, others describing anxious moments: